-How to do the Whitsundays in 72 hours like the ‘Honey Badger’ Nick Cummins
+How to do the Whitsundays in 72 hours: road-tested by ‘Honey Badger’ Nick Cummins

 While filming the most recent instalment of National Geographic’s documentary series, Meanwhile in Australia, Nick ‘Honey Badger’ Cummins was flat out like a lizard drinking in this idyllic part of the world.